-- Note 1: Primarily were time deposits, provision deposits, building and structures, machinery and equipment. - Note 2: Primarily was the Paycheck Protection Program loan which was provided by the U.S. Government to mitigate the economic impact of COVID-19.
+- Note 1: Some of the Group's loans were granted in accordance with the 'Guidelines of Project Loans for Returning Overseas Taiwanese Businesses' of National Development Fund, Executive Yuan.
+The interest rate of the loans is the floating interest rate on a 2-year time deposit offered by the Directorate General of the Postal Remittances and Savings Bank less 0.245% of annual interest.
+In the event of failure to meet the requirements of the aforementioned Guidelines of Project Loans during the loan period, the interest rate will be changed to the floating interest rate on a 2-year time deposit offered by the Directorate General of the Postal Remittances and Savings Bank plus 0.255%∼0.5% of annual interest. - Note 2: The Group made early repayments on the secured loans from banks during the period from December 2020 to May 2021. - Note 3: Primarily were time deposits, provision deposits, building and structures, machinery and equipment. - Note 4: Primarily was the Paycheck Protection Program loan which was provided by the U.S. Government to mitigate the economic impact of COVID-19.
 The original borrowing period started from May 2020 to May 2022.
-However, on January 26, 2021, the Board of Directors of the Group's subsidiary, OSEU, approved to stop operation and registered for cancellation, thus, the loan has been repaid in advance in March 2021. - A. For the three months and six months ended June 30, 2021 and 2020, the amounts of interest expense recognised in profit or loss were \$1,360, \$12,106, \$1,478 and \$27,564, respectively. - B. As of June 30, 2021, December 31, 2020 and June 30, 2020, the Group's total unused amounts of long-term borrowings was \$2,398,000 \$200,000 and \$680,000, respectively. - C. Information about the assets that were pledged for long-term borrowings as collateral is provided in Note 8.
+However, on January 26, 2021, the Board of Directors of the Group's subsidiary, OSEU, approved to stop its operation its and registered for cancellation, thus, the loan has been repaid in advance in March 2021.

+- A. For the three months and nine months ended September 30, 2021 and 2020, the amounts of interest expense recognised in profit or loss were \$1,632, \$12,646, \$3,110 and \$40,210, respectively. - B. As of September 30, 2021, December 31, 2020 and September 30, 2020, the Group's total unused amounts of long-term borrowings was \$3,962,300, \$200,000 and \$310,000, respectively. - C. Information about the assets that were pledged for long-term borrowings as collateral is provided in Note 8.

-(17) Pensions
+(18) Pensions